MirrorNetworking/Mirror/doc/articles/Concepts/Communications/RemoteActions.md

 ## Arguments to Remote Actions

 The arguments passed to commands and ClientRpc calls are serialized and sent over the network.
-These arguments can be:

--   basic types (byte, int, float, string, UInt64, etc)

--   arrays of basic types

--   structs containing allowable types

--   built-in unity math types (Vector3, Quaternion, etc)

--   NetworkIdentity

--   game object with a NetworkIdentity component attached
+You can use any [supported mirror type](../DataTypes.md)

 Arguments to remote actions cannot be sub-components of game objects, such as script instances or Transforms.
-They cannot be other types that cannot be serialized across the network.